 Note that the terms “primarily” and “secondarily” GTCS should not be confused with the now obsolete terms of “primary” and “secondary epilepsy,” which have been rightly abandoned by the ILAE and by most physicians, though they are often used in formal reports of antiepileptic drug trials.
 Additionally, these terms are not used in the current ILAE glossary (07).
 Furthermore, “primarily” and “secondarily” GTCS have been abolished in the new ILAE definitions and “secondarily generalized tonic-clonic” has been replaced by “focal to bilateral tonic-clonic” (29; 28).

-In the 2014 ILAE “Epilepsy diagnosis” manual, generalized onset tonic-clonic seizures are categorized amongst generalized convulsive seizures (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+In the 2014 ILAE “Epilepsy diagnosis” manual, generalized onset tonic-clonic seizures are categorized amongst generalized convulsive seizures (15).
 Generalized seizures are convulsive, absence, tonic, atonic, and myoclonic.

 “Generalized convulsive seizures are typically bilateral and symmetric although variants with asymmetry including head and eye deviation can be seen.
 A tonic clonic seizure is a seizure consisting of a tonic and a clonic phase, typically in this order, however variations such as clonic-tonic-clonic are also seen.
 A clonic seizure is a seizure involving bilaterally rhythmic jerking and may occur alone or in combination with tonic activity where there is bilaterally increased tone of the limbs typically lasting seconds to a minute.
-The jerking in a clonic seizure is more sustained and rhythmic than seen in a myoclonic seizure” (Commission on Classification and Terminology of the International League Against Epilepsy 2014).
+The jerking in a clonic seizure is more sustained and rhythmic than seen in a myoclonic seizure” (15).

 “bilateral symmetric or sometimes asymmetric tonic contraction and then bilateral clonic contraction of somatic muscles, usually associated with autonomic phenomena and loss of awareness.
 These seizures engage networks in both hemispheres at the start of the seizure.
 Generalized myoclonic-tonic-clonic seizures begin with a few myoclonic jerks followed by tonic-clonic activity.
 These seizures are commonly seen in patients with juvenile myoclonic epilepsy and occasionally with other generalized epilepsies.
 It is arguable whether the initial jerks are myoclonic or clonic, but they are rarely sufficiently sustained to be considered clonic.
 Because there is a new seizure type (myoclonic-tonic-clonic) characterized by myoclonic movements preceding tonic (stiffening) and clonic (sustained rhythmic jerking) movements, it is important to document the early movements of a tonic-clonic seizure as being tonic.
 The clonic phase of a tonic-clonic seizure typically shows regularly decreasing frequency of jerks over the course of the event.
 During a tonic-clonic seizure, awareness is lost before or contemporaneously with the stiffening and jerking movements.
 Some tonic-clonic seizures may invoke a nonspecific feeling of an impending seizure or a brief period of head or limb version, neither of which invalidates a generalized onset, since biologic processes never exhibit perfect synchrony.
 The clinician has to judge whether a truly focal onset is present.”